 I Dig My Garden forums include some about food as well as lots about gardening.

-The Cooperative Extension Service of the USDA is a non-credit educational network.
+The Cooperative Extension Service of the USDA is a non-credit educational network with offices throughout the US.
 Some extension offices have significant emphasis on gardening and/or small-scale farming.

 The USDA zone map is based on average annual winter temperatures.